RocketCommunicationsInc/astro-components/src/components/rux-global-status-bar/README.md

 # Global Status Bar

 The Global Status Bar is a full width view across the top of an application — an area commonly reserved for global status, global command and top-level navigation.
-The Global Status Bar often includes: Application Name, Monitoring Icons, Top Level Navigation and an Emergency Button.
+The Global Status Bar often includes: Application Name, Monitoring Icons, Top Level Navigation and an Emergency Shut Off.

 ## Guidelines